 Featuring live music and libations, the Market Square Car Show features an atmosphere unlike any other.
-Walk amongst an eclectic blend of automobiles featuring everything from concour winning classic showpieces to daily driven contemporary vehicles.
+Walk amongst an eclectic blend of automobiles featuring everything from concours winning classic showpieces to daily driven contemporary vehicles.
 The event is a fundraiser for Melanoma Research, but is free for exhibitors and spectators alike.
 Donations are appreciated and accepted both online or at the event.
-Now in it’s 12th year, the show takes place rain or shine on the last Thursday in July in Lake Forest’s historic Market Square.
+Now in it’s 16th year, the show takes place rain or shine on the third Thursday in July in Lake Forest’s historic Market Square.

 In 2004, Chuck passed away from Melanoma and his wife, Martha ReQua, was asked to continue the event.
 She agreed, under one condition, that the event serve as a fundraiser for Melanoma Research.
 The event has enjoyed steady annual growth raising thousands of dollars for Melanoma Research at Rush University Medical Center and helping to support the Chicago Melanoma Consortium which serves as the hub for melanoma specialists.